cretz/fusty/docs/jobs.md

   * `expect` - Optional array of string regex patterns.
 If any of these patterns is matched, the command is considered a success.
 If none of these is matched the command is considered a failure, even if nothing in `expect_not` matches.
     If `expect_not` is present and anything matches there, the failure emitted trumps any successful match here.
 If both this and `expect_not` are not present the command is always considered a success.
+If the regular expression doesn't start with a caret (i.e. `^`) then all prefixes are matched (i.e. `.*` is implicitly prepended).
+Similarly if the regular expression doesn't end with a dollar sign (i.e. `$`) then all suffixes are matched (i.e. `.*` is implicitly appended).
+Remember that when using JSON config, two slashes might be needed to represent one in a JSON string literal.
   * `expect_not` - Optional array of string regex patterns.
 If any of these patterns is matched, the command is considered a failure.
 This is true regardless of whether anything in `expect` matches.
+Regular expression rules are the same as `expect`.
   * `timeout` - The optional amount of time in seconds to wait until something in `expect` or `expect_not` matches.
 If only `expect_not` is present, when the timeout is reached without a match the command is considered a success.
 If `expect` is present (regardless of whether `expect_not` is present), when timeout is reached without a match the